selagroup/Angular-User-Admin-Lab/README.md

  - The new component should **not** handle data but only recieve it as inputs and emit events as outputs.
  - The data will be passed from the `user-container.component`.
  - Create a `users.module` module and declare the 3 components inside it.
- - remove decleration `user-container.component` from `app.module` and add the `user.module` module as an import.
+ - remove declaration `user-container.component` from `app.module` and add the `user.module` module as an import.

+### Step 6  - Services

+  - create a new `users.service` class with 3 methods `getUser`,`updateUser`,`deleteUser`.
+  - Add the appropriate provider to the `users.module`.
+  - move the `users` property and it's instantiation from the `user-container-component` into the service.
+  - now for the `user-container` should use the injected service to get the users list and updating the user inside.
+  - inside the `user-edit.component` add a delete button that allows you to delete a user.
+  - the delete button should emit a delete click event that should be handled inside the `user-container.component` which in turn should invoke the delete method on the service.

+### Step 7  - Http